pygame-community/pygame-ce/docs/reST/ref/window.rst

       | :sl:`Update the display surface to the window.`
       | :sg:`flip() -> None`

-      Update content from the display surface to the window.
+      Update pixel data from memory to be displayed in the window.
 This is the Window class equivalent of :func:`pygame.display.flip`.

-      This method allows software rendering (classic pygame rendering) on top of the Window API.
-This method should not be called when using hardware rendering (coming soon).
+      With ``get_surface()`` this method allows software rendering (classic pygame rendering) flipping pixel data from an associated surface in memory to be displayed in the window.
+Alternatively, when this window has an associated OpenGL context, this method will instead perform a GL buffer swap to the window.

       Here is a runnable example of using ``get_surface`` and ``flip``: